 The Company and its subsidiary, along with the other defendants assailed the Order of RTC-Manila granting the Writ of Execution before the Court of Appeals via a Petition for Certiorari.
-After the submission of the pertinent pleadings by the parties, the petition was submitted for resolution which is still pending as of April 12, 2017.
+After the submission of the pertinent pleadings by the parties, the petition was submitted for resolution which is still pending as of April 12, 2018.

-As of December 31, 2016 and 2015, lease rental receivables amounted to ₱1.16 billion and ₱915.32 million, respectively.
-Collections on lease rental receivables under the Custody of the Court classified as "Other noncurrent assets" in the consolidated balance sheets amounted to ₱41.0 million and ₱35.1 million which were fully provided with allowance as of December 31, 2016 and 2015, respectively (see Note 8).
+As of December 31, 2017 and 2016, lease receivables amounted to P1.2 billion and P1.1 billion, respectively.
+Collections on lease receivables under the custody of the Court classified as "Other noncurrent assets" in the consolidated balance sheets amounted to P42.6 million and P41.0 million which were fully provided with allowance as of December 31, 2017 and 2016, respectively (see Note 8).

-On March 31, 2017, the absolute ownership of Ever Commonwealth Commercial Complex (ECCC) was transferred to the lessor without the need of any further act on the part of the Company after the expiration of the lease contract (see Note 17).
+On March 31, 2017, the absolute ownership of Ever Gotesco Commonwealth Center (EGCC) was transferred to the lessor without the need of any further act on the part of the Company after the expiration of the lease contract (see Note 17).
 As a result, the Company ceased its mall operations.
+In addition, its administrative function and employees were transferred to another affiliate (see Note 18).